fjl/Sublime-Erlang/README.md

 * clone this repository into the ST2 `Packages` folder
-* remove the `Erlang` folder inside your ST2 `Packages` folder or (more elegant) disable the `Erlang` package in your Global User Config.
+* remove the `Erlang` folder inside your ST2 `Packages` folder or (more elegant) disable the `Erlang` package in your User Settings file.

+I'd recommend tracking this repository using Package Control's "Add Repository" command.

 # Contributing

 The syntax files (.tmLanguage) are generated from JSON source using [AAAPackageDev](https://github.com/SublimeText/AAAPackageDev).
 If you modify the grammar, please do so in the JSON file and then generate the XML using the build system supplied by AAAPackageDev.
+The generated XML files should be committed alongside your changes to the JSON.

 Pull requests and issues are welcome.